nutanix-japan/nai-llm/docs/llmmgmt/llm_mgt_deploy.md

 3. Login to **Prism Central**, go to **Objects** and choose the **ntnx-objects** store (Objects store name could be different for you)
 4. Go to **Settings > Notification Endpoints**
 5. Choose the **Kafka** tab
-6. Toggle the Enable button to enabled :material-toggle-switch-outline:
+6. Toggle the **Enable** button :material-toggle-switch-outline: to enabled

 7. Paste the ingress endpoint of your Kafka instance

     ![](images/notification_ep.png)